ambujalpha/Tensorflow_ML_DL_AI/README.md

 4)ANN_fashion_MNIST- Artificial Neural Network(ANN) model, classifying images into 10 categories and getting 85% above accuracy. link to dataset- https://www.kaggle.com/zalando-research/fashionmnist. files asscociated with it- fashio_model.h5 and fashion_model.json

+5)CNN_Cifar10- Convolution Neural Network on standard Cifar10 dataset and classifying into 10 classes- airplane, birds, automobile, cat, deer, dog, frog, horse, ship, truck.
+It has obtained 72%+ test accuracy.
+We can do various changes and improve it further plus we sav save and use the model.